davidcalikes/Marvelous-Matching/docs/README.md

     * The Main Logo contains bold, easy to read text using cartoon images that will engage the intended user.

-    * The Main Logo contains the alternative (US) spelling of Marvelous consistent with the "synthetic phonics" learning standard.
+    * The Main Logo contains the alternative (US) spelling of Marvelous consistent with the "synthetic phonics" approach to spelling.

     <br>